I am live in a person

 My nan, the saviour of my childhood, the eccentric 🙂

 A kind hearted old dear, short in height and with the biggest knockers you’ve ever seen!
 Almost looked like she was toppling over.
 She wasn’t your average nan.
 Under her embroidered pillowcase lay a set of wooden handled nunchucks.
-Protection she may have needed, living on her own in an old town house in Sparkhill, Birmingham.
 Maybe she had secret ninja skills!

 As a child, I naively believed my surroundings were normal.
 I believed the inherent characteristics of my nan were normal…